 - Show and tell how your dog likes to be pet, then have your friend or family member give it a try as your dog relaxes.

-- Tell your friend or family member to only pet the dog when they’re their paws are all on the ground — not when jumping or lunging.
+- Tell your friend or family member to only pet the dog when their paws are all on the ground — not when jumping or lunging.

 - Reward your dog for four paws on the ground.
 Don’t give treats when all four paws aren’t on the ground.
 To encourage this behavior, try scattering treats on the ground or holding a handful of treats on your dog's nose to manage jumping.